Phys-Fest 5

 Gas exchange and fluorescence

+Leaf gas exchange is a fundamental measurement for plant ecophysiologists.
 While less commonly performed, leaf fluorescence measurements provide complementary information on physiological health and the activity of photosystems.
 This group will showcase the why, how, when and where of leaf photosynthesis measurements.

-Group leaders: Doug Lynch, Elizabeth Gordon, & Seton Bachle, Li-COR Biosciences, Inc.
+Group leaders: Doug Lynch, Elizabeth Gordon, & Seton Bachle (Li-COR Biosciences, Inc.)

 2

-Water potential
+Water relations

 After turning sunlight into sugar, the second coolest thing about plants is their ability to passively move water long distances using tension pressures.
 This group will teach you the basics of water potential measurements including pressure-volume curves and osmotic potential to calculate the turgor loss point (among other variables).
-We will also show you how to make stem psychrometry measurements, which allow for continuous measurements of water potential.

 3